Willard Price: Adventure series

 Price's travels also provided inspiration for his popular Adventure series of novels for young readers, in which teenage zoologists Hal and Roger Hunt travel the world capturing wild animals.
 Price wrote the series for boys, "hoping that when they got old enough to hunt they would leave their guns at home."

 Shortly before his death, Price commented that:

 My aim in writing the Adventure series for young people was to lead them to read by making reading exciting and full of adventure.
 At the same time I want to inspire an interest in wild animals and their behavior.
 Judging from the letters I have received from boys and girls around the world, I believe I have helped open to them the worlds of books and natural history.

 In 2006, the Price family sold the copyrights and related legal rights for the fourteen Adventure series titles, plus the right to use Price's name, to London-based Fleming Literary Management for an undisclosed six-figure sum.

 Personal life

 Price married Eugenia Reeve in 1914.
-They had one son, Robert DeMille Price (1915-2005).
+They had one son.
 Eugenia died in 1928.
 Price later married Mary Selden, who would accompany him on many of his travels throughout the world.